 How do I know which export settings to choose?

-It’s best to start with recommended settings for each platform and test different configurations.
+It’s best to start with the recommended settings for each platform and test different configurations.
 Finding the right balance between quality and file size may require some experimentation.